How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Discussion

 This may be a subtle point, so let us discuss it a bit more.
 Please imagine, for instance, that you observe a physical system $S$.
 Besides $S$, which is external to you, there are physical processes inside you that allow you to experience $S$, e.g., the neural correlates associated to your experience of $S$---denoted here as $\{S\}$.
 For $S$ and $\{S\}$ to be correlated, there has to be a physical interaction between them.
 Such a physical interaction may or may not be negligible; however, we do not want to {\it a priori} neglect it, but to determine {\it a posteriori} whether we can do so.
 While $\{S\}$ is key in allowing you to experience $S$, it is absent for you in the sense that you cannot simultaneously and directly experience both $S$ and $\{S\}$ as objects of observation.
 If you simultaneously and directly observe both $S$ and $\{S\}$ you are observing a different physical object, i.e., $S+\{S\}$, with associated physical correlates $\{S+\{S\}\}$, which you cannot directly observe at the same time that you observe $S+\{S\}$.
 Again, this is the analogue of a mirror that cannot directly reflect itself.

 Now, when you play the role of a subject that observes a system $S$, you describe $S$ from your own first-person perspective (1PP)---you can refer to this as ``I observe $S$.''
 In contrast, when somebody else observes you, while you observe $S$, you play the role of an object, you are being described from a third-person perspective (3PP)---the other observer can refer to you as ``he observes $S$.''
-In analogy with this, we denoted an observer-as-subject, say Wigner, as $\I{W}$.
+In analogy with this, we denoted an observer-as-subject, say Wigner ($W$), as $\I{W}$.
 Here the symbol $I_W$ refers to Wigner's 1PP, while the cancellation refers to its ``absential nature'' to use an expression by Deacon~\cite{deacon2011incomplete} (ch.
 0)---this cancellation is inspired in Heidegger {\it sous erasure}.
 Here $\I{W}$ is similar to the number zero in that it is a placeholder to indicate the absence of something.

 Due to this ``absential nature'' we cannot directly access the degrees of freedom of the physical correlates of $\I{W}$.
-So, we model such physical correlates indirectly in the same way that we model the inaccessible degrees of freedom of a thermal bath, i.e., as fluctuations or noise characterized by a temperature- or diffusion-like constant, $\hobs$, which turned out to be the analogue Planck's constant, $\hbar$.
+So, we model such physical correlates indirectly in the same way that we model the inaccessible degrees of freedom of a thermal bath, i.e., as fluctuations or noise characterized by a temperature- or diffusion-like constant, $\hobs$, which in this approach plays a role similar to that of Planck's constant, $\hbar$.
 Such fluctuations are all-pervasive and irreducible since $\I{W}$ is always present whenever an object is being observed and cannot be reduced to an object of observation like, e.g., the atoms of a thermal bath.
 These properties are analogous to the properties of actual quantum fluctuations, which are also all-pervasive and irreducible.
 If it turns out that $\hobs = \hbar$, the bar in $\hbar$ could remind us of the ``absential nature'' of observers-as-subjects.